Fisher F-75

 May 03, 2012

 If you want to win a race you buy a race car.
+If you want to find treasure you buy a F75.

 Only downside, for the price the build quality should have been a bit better but, it's light, very quick and deep still worth 5 stars all day long.